Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 This statement is a good option because it doesn’t require any specific prerequisites, has little chance to come off as pushy or rude, and gives your prospect the opportunity to take the closing process at their own pace.
 The only downfall is the freedom that it gives your prospect to hold up the process or turn it around with never-ending concerns.

-The following closing statements will operate in the same manner as those in the last section, but these are specifically geared toward the B2B sales context.
-There is less focus on the personal aspect of the sale, and more on the goal and problems of the business.
-The idea is to convince the prospect that you know exactly what their business needs, and that your product will get the job done and make them look good to their boss.
+The following closing statements will operate in the same manner as those in the previous section, but these are specifically geared toward B2B sales contexts.
+They place less focus on the personal aspect of the sale, and more on the goal and problems of the business.
+The idea is to convince the prospect that you know exactly what their business needs, and that your product will get the job done and make them look good to their boss or team.

-Who Should Use It: B2B sales professionals looking to leverage the deadlines of your prospect to create a sense of urgency.
+Who Should Use It: B2B sales professionals looking to leverage your prospect's deadlines to create a sense of urgency.

 This closing statement is perfect for businesses that are shopping urgently and need your product (or one like it) fast.
 Not only does it show that you were listening to their needs throughout your discovery process, it also allows you to sell your product consultatively.
 This means that you come off as a trusted advisor who’s there to help them meet their deadline.

 This comes up often in B2B contexts and works especially well when closing inbound B2B leads.
 Usually when a business owner or decision maker comes to you, there’s some level of urgency already present — this closing statement leverages it to get your deal done quickly.
-Whether the prospect is inbound or outbound, if a deadline has been mentioned, use it to your advantage.
+Whether the prospect is inbound or outbound, if a deadline has been mentioned, use it to your advantage and assume they'll want to close as soon as possible.

 Who Should Use It: B2B sales professionals that have identified several value adds for their prospect, and want to create a sense of urgency through the time value of money.

 The time value of money refers to the idea that a dollar today is worth more than a dollar tomorrow, or that the sooner you invest in something that saves or generates time or money, the more worthwhile the investment becomes.
-By making clear exactly what they’re going to get out of your product, you can illustrate how pulling the trigger sooner will improve the outcome of the investment.
+By assuming they'll close and summarizing exactly what they'll get out of your product, you can illustrate how pulling the trigger sooner will improve the outcome of the investment.

 So, if you’ve discovered that your product will offer the prospect several benefits that scale over time, this closing statement is the perfect option.
 This is another closing statement that opens up a consultative approach, as you’re simply laying out a way for them to maximize profit from an investment they’re already interested in making.